cloudfoundry-community/node-cfenv/CONTRIBUTING.md

 Contributing
 ================================================================================

 Awesome!
-I'm happy that you want to contribute.
+We're happy that you want to contribute.

 Make sure that you're read and understand the [Code of Conduct](CODE_OF_CONDUCT.md).